ChrisJokinen/tag_magus/README.txt

 When running a website where content is being added to a production server, it is easy for development servers to become out of sync.
 When the site is small it is not to big of a deal to magange this, but when the site has gigabytes of data spread out over multiple directories...a means to manage this for development work means being able to move this data down to local systems.

-I need a meathod to manage database schemas and the data they hold.
+I need a method to manage database schemas and the data they hold.
 This should not be an issue with MySQL as it already has a schema database which defines the other databases, so that takes care of the structure and the data can still be exported from the database itself.
 Of course I am aware I can simply do a database dump and that would work too.
 But I want to manage very large datasets and so a system to record changes like git does with files is ideal.